About Our Community...

 pad available).
 A medical center which is open five days a week.

-shops, hardware and variety stores, beauty/nail shop, Dentist, auto
+repair shops, variety stores, beauty/nail shop, Dentist, auto parts

-parts store, auto glass, insurance agencies, general contractors, real
+store, auto glass, insurance agencies, general contractors, real estate

-estate offices, a bank, motel, and apartments.
-We have a KOA and
+offices, a motel, and apartments.
+We have a KOA and RV parks/campgrounds,

-RV parks/campgrounds, restaurants, saloons, grocery stores & delicatessens,
+restaurants, saloons, grocery stores & delicatessens, a Laundromat,

-a Laundromat, a feed store, a preschool and several gift shops.
+a feed store, a preschool and several gift shops.
+Black Canyon City

 We have a Nationally recognized (non-motorized) Trail